 In 1992 as a student at the University of Dundee, I was introduced to sustainable development.

-As a legacy of my economic development days, I am passionate about entrepreneurialism and innovation.
-I'm also all about digital, being smart with our business resources and creating a work/life balance that supports our own wellbeing, the planet we inhabit and the people we share it with.
+I am passionate about entrepreneurialism and innovation, using data for decision-making, being smart with our business resources and creating a work/life balance that supports our own well-being, the planet we inhabit and the people we share it with.

 As SDG Changemakers, we work with organisations that want to align their business impact with sustainability and help achieve the UN's 17 sustainable development goals by tackling the Global Challenges we all face.

-We support businesses and social enterprises to understand their purpose, align their business goals, and deliver on their strategic objectives through action planning and innovation projects.
+We support businesses and social enterprises to understand their purpose, align their business goals, and deliver on their strategic objectives through data, action planning and innovative thinking.

 I have a farming and rural background, so I am naturally interested in designing sustainable business models and innovation within the food and drink sector, rural economy and tourism to support a sustainable global food system and food security.